Posted on

 Sylmasta AB Epoxy Putty used to repair a seawater supply line by fixing a PTFE plug in place

-Sylmasta AB Original was used to fix the plug in place, creating a watertight seal
+AB Original Epoxy Putty was used to permanently fix the plug in place, creating a watertight seal

 To create a watertight seal around the PTFE plug and fix it in place permanently, the nozzle was then encompassed using Sylmasta AB Original Epoxy Putty.

-Sylmasta AB is a smooth-setting putty capable of bonding to all materials, including wet surfaces.
-It has a two hour work time, allowing more of the putty to be mixed, shaped and applied without premature curing that may have otherwise been caused by the hot Saudi climate.
+AB Original is a smooth-setting putty capable of bonding to all materials, including wet surfaces.
+It has a two-hour work time, allowing for more careful application without the worry of premature curing.

 SylWrap HD Pipe Repair Bandage applied to a snapped nozzle in a seawater supply line repair

-The plug and AB Original were encompassed with SylWrap HD
+The exposed top of the plug and AB Original were encompassed with SylWrap HD

-Further reinforcement of the plug and the surrounding AB Original was provided by SylWrap HD Pipe Repair Bandage.
+Further reinforcement of the exposed top of the plug and the surrounding AB Original was provided by SylWrap HD Pipe Repair Bandage.
 SylWrap HD is a composite wrap with a water activated resin which sets rock in hard in minutes.

-Seven layers of SYL412HD were wrapped and smoothed around the nozzle, creating an impact resistant layer of protection.
-This completely sealed the hole with a repair pressure resistant up to 30 bar.
+Seven layers of SYL412HD Bandage were wrapped and smoothed around the nozzle, creating an impact resistant outer layer.
+It completely sealed the hole, forming a repair easily capable of withstanding the pressure the cooling system operated at.

 SylWrap HD Pipe Repair Bandage being applied to a 1500mm seawater supply line